arcus/note_deidentification/annotation_guidelines.md

 - school grade level (e.g. 4th grade)
 - age periods (newborn, teenage, middle-age, etc.)

-When the an age is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[NonIdentifying](#nonindentifying)".
+When the an age is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[GenericTemplate](#generictemplate)".
 This most frequently occurs as a result of template text ("NEGATIVE: Infant **< 12 weeks**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> and temp higher than 100.4"), or when referring to general ages ("Most children have 1-3 words in their productive vocabulary by **15 months**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->").
-These spans should still be labeled as AGES, but they should also have "NonIdentifying" checked.
+These spans should still be labeled as AGES, but they should also have "GenericTemplate" checked.

 ### MEDICAL RECORD NUMBERS